 It is to your advantage, and to the family’s food budget, to know your cuts of beef.
 If you know exactly what section of the animal they come from you can save by buying meat which is lower priced because it is in less demand.
-By knowing how to cook these less-tender cuts, you can get the ultimate in flavor and tenderness!
+By knowing how to prepare these tougher portions, you can get the ultimate in flavor and tenderness!

-These are the wholesale cuts from which the various retail cuts of your penny-saving meats will come:
+These are the wholesale cuts from which your penny-saving selections will come:

 - From the fore end of the carcass you can buy chuck and shank.

 - From the mid undersection you will buy brisket, short plate and flank.

 - From the far or aft end you will purchase rump and round.

 The successful ways of making these are braising and cooking in liquid.
 Both are classed as “moist heat” methods.
 Long, slow cooking in “moist heat” in which product is surrounded by steam or hot liquid softens the connective tissue–that part which is tougher.

 So with proper technique, wonders can be worked with selections that are considerably less expensive than steaks and rib roasts!

 Before offering you a chart, which clipped and pasted onto a card for your recipe file will be your purchasing as well as preparation guide, let’s highlight these methods of cookery…